AI chip maker SambaNova raises $676 million, valued at over $5 billion

 The funding round is the third biggest venture capital deal in chips the last two decades, according to data firm PitchBook.
 While Silicon Valley has focused its fire power on software, social media, and internet investments over the past decade, there has been a shift in recent years to back more challenging technology, including semiconductors.
 PitchBook’s data shows global venture capitalists invested $7.4 billion in 2020, a 20-year record.

 SambaNova does not sell its chips, manufactured by Taiwan Semiconductor Manufacturing Co.
-(TMSC), instead using them to build servers and AI software it then leases to companies for a subscription fee.
+(TSMC), instead using them to build servers and AI software it then leases to companies for a subscription fee.

 “We provide the services to customers so that they don’t have to actually hire and build entire teams of machine learning experts in order to actually be able to run these machines,” said Rodrigo Liang, SambaNova co-founder and CEO.